WORKING AREAS

 Girls House “Osana”

 The girls suffered bigger distress on the street.
 So God gave us the girls house “Osana” within a short time.
-From know one 12 Girls found protection, security, love and education. - 1998
+From now on 12 Girls found protection, security, love and education.

 The Day Center Ionel